nickfargo/state/_includes/content/docs/concepts/expressions.md

 ### [Expressions](#concepts--expressions)

-A **state expression** captures the semantic content of a `State`.
-Calling the exported `state()` function returns a `StateExpression` when provided with a plain object map, optionally preceded by a string of whitespace-delimited attributes to be applied to the expressed state.
+A **state expression** is an object that represents the real or intended semantic content for a `State` instance.
+A formal `StateExpression` is created by calling the [`state()`](#getting-started--the-state-function) function with no `owner` argument, providing it only a plain object map for its `expression` argument, optionally preceded by a string of whitespace-delimited `attributes` to be included with the returned `StateExpression`.

-The contents of a state expression decompose into six **categories**: `data`, `methods`, `events`, `guards`, `states`, and `transitions`.
-The object map supplied to the `state()` call can be structured accordingly, or alternatively it may be pared down to a more convenient shorthand, either of which will be interpreted into a formal `StateExpression`.
+Internally, the contents of a state expression are shaped according to a set of **categories**: `data`, `methods`, `events`, `guards`, `states`, and `transitions`, along with an encoded set of `attributes`.
+The object map supplied to the `state()` call can be structured according to these categories, or it may be pared down to a more convenient shorthand, which, by making certain type inferences on the object’s members, the `state()` call will interpret into a formal `StateExpression`.

 > [express](/api/#state--methods--express)
 > [`state()`](/source/#module)